Ipstenu/varnish-http-purge/readme.txt

 When you use CloudFlare or any other similar service, you've got a proxy in front of the Varnish proxy.
 In general this isn't a bad thing.
 The problem arises when the DNS shenanigans send the purge request to your domain name.
 When you've got an additional proxy like CloudFlare, you don't want the request to go to the proxy, you want it to go to Varnish server.

-To fix this, add the following to your wp-config.php file:
+On single-site, you can edit this via the Tools -> Varnish Status page.
+On Multisite, you'll need to add the following to your wp-config.php file:

 `define('VHP_VARNISH_IP','123.45.67.89');`

 Replace "123.45.67.89" with the IP of your <em>Varnish Server</em> (not CloudFlare, Varnish). <em>DO NOT</em> put in http in this define.

-You can also set the option `vhp_varnish_ip` in the database.
+If you want to use WP-CLI, you can set an option in the database.
 This will NOT take precedence over the define, it's just there to let hosts who are using something like wp-cli do this for you in an automated fashion:

 `wp option add vhp_varnish_ip 123.45.67.89`

 and

 `wp option update vhp_varnish_ip 123.45.67.890`

-The option can be set on the Varnish Status page, under Tools.

 = How do I find my Varnish IP? =